SpaceMikha/mdv/PHYSICS.md

-# The Physics of Orbital Motion
+# The Analytic Mechanics of Orbital Motion
-## A Theoretical and Philosophical Treatise on Celestial Mechanics
+## A Mathematical-Physics Treatise on Celestial Dynamics

 **Mikhael da Silva** — *Independent Researcher* *Companion volume to the Mission Design Visualizer project*